wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 If you want to control traffic flow at the IP address or port level (OSI layer 3 or 4), NetworkPolicies allow you to specify rules for traffic flow within your cluster, and also between Pods and the outside world.
 Your cluster must use a network plugin that supports NetworkPolicy enforcement.

 ## Kubernetes: Storage

+### Volumes
+- Problems
+   - Container state is not saved so all of the files that were created or modified during the lifetime of the container are lost.
+During a crash, kubelet restarts the container with a clean state.
+   - Another problem occurs when multiple containers are running in a Pod and need to share files.
+It can be challenging to setup and access a shared filesystem across all of the containers.
+- So we need a temporary solution which lets the pods share data among it’s container and if restarts, atleast get the previous state saves to reload.
+- The solution is volumes
+- The volume type defines where data is stored and when it’s data will be deleted
+- Volume Types
+   - 1. emptyDir
+	- emptyDir is a pod level storage
+	- All containers in the Pod can read and write the same files in the emptyDir volume
+	- When a Pod is removed from a node for any reason, the data in the emptyDir is deleted permanently.
+   - 2. hostPath
+	- hostPath is node level storage (not for production)
+	- A hostPath volume mounts a file or directory from the host node's filesystem into your Pod.
+	- If node is deleted the hostpath data is deleted.
+   - 3. downwardAPI
+	- A downwardAPI volume makes downward API data available to applications.
+Within the volume, you can find the exposed data as read-only files in plain text format.

+### Persistent Volumes
+### Storage Classes

 ## Kubernetes: Security
 ### Authentication